 Dates to know:

-May 15th - registration opens for Y Members
+- August 7th at 8am - registration opens for Y Members

 - Parent/Child Lesson Class Descriptions

 - Preschool Lesson Class Descriptions

 - Directions on how to register for classes online